Essential renormalisation group: Wilson-Fisher Fixed point

 and we notice that these expansions ensure that the boundary condition \eqref{psi_0} is satisfied.
 With these forms of the perturbations, the linearised equations \eqref{eqns:deltavf_eq} are odd.
 One can then factor out a power of $\varphi$ to obtain even equations which can be expanded in the $\mathbb{Z}_2$ invariant $\rho$ around $\rho =0$ and $\bar{\rho}^\star$.
 The linearised equations expanded around $\rho=0$ ($\rho= \bar{\rho}^\star$) can then be solved for $ \beta_{2n+1}$ and $ \gamma_{2n+2}$ which are both linear in $\lambda_{2n+1}$.
 We then obtain the critical exponents from the stability matrices

 at each order $N$ in the two expansions.
-In the spectrum of odd eigenperturbations we find a single relevant positive critical exponents (disregarding $\uptheta_{\rm shift}$) which we identify as $(5 + \upeta)/2$ in accordance with \eqref{Scaling_chi}.
+In the spectrum of odd eigenperturbations we find a single relevant positive critical exponents (disregarding $\uptheta_{\rm shift}$) which we identify as $(5 - \upeta)/2$ in accordance with \eqref{Scaling_chi}.
 As with $\upnu$ and $\upomega$ we find that the numerical value of $\upeta$ converges $N \to \infty$.
-The values of $\eta$ at orders $N=2$ to $N=11$ are plotted in the first panel of Fig.\ \ref{Fig:exponents}.
+The values of $\upeta$ at orders $N=2$ to $N=11$ are plotted in the top-left panel of Fig.\ \ref{Fig:exponents}.
 At order $N=11$ we find

 We have also confirmed that this value $\upeta$ is independent of the boundary condition \eqref{psi_0}.
+The eigenfunction corresponding to $\upeta$ defines the fixed point definition of the physical field according to \eqref{Scaling_chi}.
+We have verified that $\hat{\chi}(\phi)$ is invertible within the radius of convergence of the field expansions.
+The convergence of the least irrelevant eigenvalue $\upomega_{\rm odd}= - \uptheta$ associated to an odd perturbation shows a slower convergence than $ \upeta$.
+At order $N=11$ in the expansion around the minimum the first three digits have converged to

-One can also consider solving the linearised equations for perturbations with both even and odd parts obtaining a stability matrix from which $\upnu$, $\upomega$ and $\upeta$ can all be obtained with the same values obtained from treating the perturbations separately.
+As a remark, we notice here that at the specific values of $N=3$ ($N=4$), the exponents $\upomega$ ($\upomega_{\rm odd}$) are complex.
+One can also consider solving the linearised equations for perturbations with both even and odd parts obtaining a stability matrix from which $\upnu$, $\upomega$, $\upeta$ and $\upomega_{\rm odd}$ can all be obtained with the same values obtained from treating the perturbations separately.